 The Electromagnetic Compatibility (EMC) Directive limits the electromagnetic emissions from electrical and electronic equipment to make sure that when said equipment is used correctly, it does not disturb the functionality of radio and telecommunication, as well as other equipment.
 Similarly, it governs the immunity of said equipment from interference by radio emissions when used as intended.

 The EMC Directive covers products that can either generate electromagnetic disturbance or might have their performance affected by such disturbance.

 Products covered by the EMC include:

 - Washing machines

-EMC certification is mandatory when importing products covered by the Directive.
-Importers must be able to provide test reports and certification for compliance requirements.
-Not many manufacturers can provide EMC test reports, therefore, third-party lab testing would be the only way to verify your products.
+Importers might need to provide test reports to prove compliance with relevant requirements.
+Not many manufacturers can provide EMC test reports, therefore, third-party lab testing would be the only way to verify the compliance of your products.

 Click here to find more EMC testing services companies.

 Radio Equipment Directive (RED)